mortii/anki-morphs/docs/src/user_guide/setup/settings/recalc.md

   suspended on Recalc.
 * **Read files in 'known-morphs' folder and register morphs as known**:
   Import known morphs from the known-morphs folder.
 Read more in [Settings Known Morphs](../setting-known-morphs.md).
-* **Move new cards that only have known morphs to the end of the due queue**:
+* **Move new cards without unknown morphs to the end of the due queue**:
-  New cards that don't have unknown morphs will be given a `due` value of `2047483647` which is the max score given by AnkiMorphs.
+  New cards that do not contain any unknown morphs will be given a `due` value of `2047483647` which is the max score given by AnkiMorphs.
 * **Shift new cards that are not the first to have the unknown morph**:
   This option is an alternative to the [skip options](skip.md) that are only available on desktop, potentially making it easier to study new cards on mobile.